-Four Questions to Self-Assess Your Brand's Customer Experience website homepage, etc.
+Self-Assess Your Brand's Customer Experience

 Yes No 1.
-Do you have a plan to transition from third-party data to first-and-zero-party data?
+Do you have a plan to transition from third-party data to first-and-zero-party data to personalize accurately?
 2. Do your company values align with the customers you are trying to attract?
-3. In addition to email, do you make an effort to reach out to customers via other channels, like push, SMS or direct mail?
+3. In addition to email, do you make an effort to reach out to customers via other channels, like SMS, push or web?
 4. Do you incorporate any of the six principles of human influence into your marketing channels? a.
 If yes, where?
-Example: loyalty campaigns,
+Example: loyalty campaigns, website homepage, etc.

 Principles Location

 ☐ Reciprocity

 ☐ Liking

-□ Social Proof
+☐ Social Proof

 □ Authority

 □ Scarcity

 □ Consistency